Tool For Assessment Of Suicidal Risk

 Assess Suicidal Ideation, Intent, and Plan

 A thorough assessment should explore the individual's level of suicidal ideation, intent, and plan.
-Determine the frequency, intensity, and duration of suicidal thoughts.
+Which means determine the frequency, intensity, and duration of suicidal thoughts.
 Assess whether the individual has a specific plan for ending their life, including the method, timing, and location.
 The more detailed and concrete the plan, the higher the risk.

 Evaluate Risk and Protective Factors